teleservices-api/devgagantools/README.md

 ### 1. Fast Download

-You can use the `spylib` download functionality by providing the required parameters:
+You can use the `SpyLib` download functionality by providing the required parameters:

 - **`client`**: The Telegram client instance (e.g., Pyrogram Client).
 - **`msg`**: The Telegram message containing the file to download.